dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 .. image:: images/image15.PNG

 ..
-NOTE:: Reggarding Trust XFF - you would do this if ASM is deployed behind an internal or other trusted proxy.
+NOTE:: Regarding Trust XFF - you would do this if ASM is deployed behind an internal or other trusted proxy.
 Then, the system uses the IP address that initiated the connection to the proxy instead of the internal proxy’s IP address.
 This option is useful for logging, web scraping, anomaly detection, and the geolocation feature.
 You should not configure trusted XFF headers if you think the HTTP header may be spoofed, or crafted, by a malicious client.